 - Divide the dough in half and gather each half to form a ball.
 Roll each piece of dough between 2 pieces of plastic wrap or parchment paper to 1/8" thick.
 Using a fluted cutter, cut into rounds.
 Scraps can be pieced together and rolled out again.
 Place the rounds 1/2" apart on baking sheets lined with Silpat mats or parchment paper.

 - Bake for 12-15 minutes, rotating halfway through baking.
 Remove and cool in the pan for 5 minutes, then transfer the cookies to a cooling rack.
+To assemble:

 - Lightly whip the white chocolate ganache to aerate and fluff it up a little.
 Transfer to a pastry bag fitting with a 1/4" plain tip.
 Pipe about 1 1/2 teaspoons in the center of half of the cookies.
 Top with another cookie to form a sandwich.
 Gently press down until the cream comes to the edges.